Australia has some beautiful native waterlilies and lotus

-Many Aussies don’t realise there are more than 17 species of native waterlilies and two species of native lotus have been discovered in Northern Australia.
+Many people don’t realise there are more than 17 species of native waterlilies and two species of native lotus have been discovered in Northern Australia.
 Most of these species are sub-tropical and tropical varieties that normally grow north of the Tropic of Capricorn.
 However, the Blue Lotus Water Garden has been successful in growing number of them in their new “Kakadu Lagoon” exhibit.

 Over the past 20 years Geoff Cochrane (owner of the gardens)